Medical Journal Digest: The Complete Guide for Busy Clinicians

 How do I choose between different journal summary services?

-Look for three things: clinical accuracy (are summaries written or reviewed by clinicians?), breadth of coverage (how many journals and specialties?), and CPD integration (can you easily log your reading for revalidation?).
+Look for three things: clinical accuracy (are summaries accurate and clinically relevant?), breadth of coverage (how many journals and specialties?), and CPD integration (can you easily log your reading for revalidation?).

 Is a journal digest a replacement for reading full papers?